 - 1 small onion, sliced

-- 2 cups mild italian Sausage (pre-cooked), cut into coins and halved
+- 2 cups milk Italian sausage (pre-cooked), but into coins and halved

 - 2 tsp garlic, minced